Image courtesy of Archant - HRH The Princess Royal at BT, Adastral Park

 When to make the invitation

 All invitations received are very carefully considered.
 Your invitation should be sent at least six months ahead of the proposed visit and about a year ahead if it is for a special occasion on a particular day.
-If in doubt, please contact the Lieutenancy Office.
+For advice, please contact the Lieutenancy Office.

 Planning for a Royal Visit

-Planning for a Royal Visit will involve a lot of detailed work and, if your bid is successful, the Royal Household will inform the Lieutenancy Office.
-We will then contact you to confirm a date and start the planning process.
-The Lieutenancy office will give guidance and support to you throughout the planning process and on the day of the visit.
+Planning for a Royal Visit will involve a lot of detailed work in close liaison the Royal Household and the Lieutenancy office.
+We will consult with you to confirm a date and outline the planning process to make sure the visit is as enjoyable and successful as possible.
+The Lieutenancy office will be pleased to give guidance and support to you throughout the planning process and on the day of the visit.